chihyeh/Paper-Writing/README.md

 </ol>
 <li>Every time we bump into the condition that ratio bin content is zero, we will use the same concept to choose.</li>
 </ul>
-<li>If left and right have same ratio bin content, we will randomly choose one side to add.</li>
+<li>If left and right ratio bin have same ratio bin content, we will randomly choose one side to add.</li>
 <li>Comparing all the bins, we can fninish drawing the ROC curves.</li>
 </li>
 </li>